How to Share an HTML File (Upload & Get Link)

 username.github.io/repo

-Pros: Version control, free Cons: Requires Git knowledge, public repos only (free tier)
+Pros: Version control, free hosting, custom domain support Cons: Requires Git knowledge, free tier only works with public repositories

 Method 3: CodePen/JSFiddle